WalberMelo/WalberMelo/README.md

 🚀  I'm passionate to create projects that can improve people's lives
 <br/>
-👀  I've a mindset of learning & curiosity
+👀  I've a mindset of learning and curiosity
 <br/>
 🎯  2023 Goals: Learn more about AI
 <br/>